Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 title: Solving all 42 versions of the Harry Potter potions puzzle
 date: 2019-10-03

-There's a neat little puzzle near the end of *Harry Potter and the Philosopher's Stone*.
+There's a neat puzzle near the end of *Harry Potter and the Philosopher's Stone* (aka *Sorcerer's Stone*).
 Harry and Hermione enter a chamber, the entrances are blocked by magic fire, and only by decoding the following riddle will they be able to escape:

       Danger lies before you, while safety lies behind, Two of us will help you, whichever you would find,